HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 supported or developed these programs.
 There is also a motivational reading program: students can read a book, and then complete a review sheet.
-The sheets are then posted on a bulletin board to provide recommendations for other students to utilize (M. Burnham, personal communication, October 2011).
+The sheets are then posted on a bulletin board to provide recommendations for other students to utilize (M. B------, personal communication, October 2011).

 The library does benefit from strong support from administrators,